ImHony/ImHony/README.md

-- 👋 Hi, I’m @ImHony, nice to meet you @everyone!
+- 👋 Hi, I’m @ImHony, nice to meet you!
-- 👀 I’m interested in web web development, softwere and hardwere for Arduino.
 - 🌱 I’m currently learning Mechatronics and Robotics at University Polytechnic Bucharest.